pgroonga/pgroonga.github.io/news/index.md

 [GH-771](https://github.com/pgroonga/pgroonga/pull/771)

-On PostgreSQL 18 and later, POstgreSQL's planner can recognize PGroonga as an **ordered index**.
+On PostgreSQL 18 and later, PostgreSQL's planner can recognize PGroonga as an ordered index.

 PGroonga can return filtered and sorted records to PostgreSQL for queries like `WHERE ...
 ORDER BY ...
 LIMIT`.
 We may improves response time when many rows match by this improvement.